uribench/spell-check/README.md

 ## XML Spell Checking - Performance Issue Workaround

 Due to an issue with PySpelling or the underlying GNU Aspell, spell checking of large XML files takes very long time.
-For instance, spell checking included XML example files (about 10K lines in total) takes about 30-50 min.
+For instance, spell checking of the included XML example files (about 10K lines in total) takes about 11 min on a GitHub-Hosted Runner.

-To handle this limitation a work around has been implemented in the form of Python script for pre-processing the XML files to extract plain text from relevant XML nodes, and then using PySpelling to spell check only the plain text.
+To handle this limitation, a work around has been implemented using a Python script for pre-processing the XML files.
+It extracts plain text from relevant XML nodes, and then PySpelling is used to spell check only the extracted plain text.

-Note that **this approach takes less than 1 sec compared to about 30-50 min** with the XML filter of PySpelling.
+Note that **this approach takes about 1-2 sec spell checking the included XML files, compared to about 11 min** with the PySpelling XML filter.

-For more details on this work around see the [`XML Spell Checking Workaround`][11] document.
+For more details on this workaround see the [`XML Spell Checking Workaround`][11] document.

 In order to locally execute the pre-processing script followed by PySpelling, use the following commands: